csegura/SeparatorTransform/readme.md

 Synchronous processing of lines:

-The mudule include two class a low level SeparatorTransform that do the work and another that simplify the use `StreamSeparator`
+The module include two class a low level SeparatorTransform that do the work and another that simplify the use `StreamSeparator`

 example Divide reader entry line by line